 - Marketing Framework on Self-sufficiency was presented to Regions and reporting templates finalised.
-Monthly Virtual meeting with the Regions to monitor progress on the implementation of SSSF. - Reallocation of funds was approved to assist regions with the purchase of IT equipment in order to access e-learning. - Development of officials 8 sessions of Training (both GET and FET) concluded. - External partnerships upheld and MOA with DBE and other departments drafted, some consulted. - Monthly meetings with regions request support and or advise on the most relevant officials to attend - - · awareness was completed with the Regions has been mar
+Monthly Virtual meeting with the Regions to monitor progress on the implementation of SSSF (April -Sept 2021). - November: 6 sessions conducted at the various regions - Reallocation of funds was approved to assist regions with the purchase of IT equipment in order to access e-learning. - Development of officials 8 sessions of Training (both GET and FET) concluded. - External partnerships upheld and MOA with DBE and other departments drafted, some consulted.